Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Methodology

+With a trained Diff-Oracle, we then require an inference strategy that allows Diff-Oracle to generate the final output accurately and diversely.
+Here, we utilize the concept of classifier-free guidance (CFG)~\cite{classifierfree}.
+CFG employs a conditional model and an unconditional model, and the final results are obtained by linear extrapolation of the outputs of these two models.
+Meanwhile, CFG utilizes an adjustable scaling factor to control the balance between fidelity and diversity of the final results.
+A straightforward application of this strategy for Diff-Oracle is characterized as follows:

-wherein $s$ represents a scaling factor, $0$ indicates this condition is absent for partial/unconditional diffusion models.
-However, in some cases, the style may not be consistent with the content due to the discrepancy between the distributions of real and pseudo handprints from CUT.
-In the aforementioned formulation, style and content are governed by a single factor, and we cannot prioritize the importance of one over the other.
-Therefore, we introduce the following two scales $s_1$ and $s_2$ for content and style respectively:
+where $s$ represents a scaling factor, and $0$ indicates that this condition is absent for the unconditional model.
+However, in some cases, styles may be inconsistent with contents due to the discrepancy between the distributions of real and pseudo handprints generated by CUT.
+In the above formulation, style and content conditions are governed by a single factor, and we are unable to prioritize the importance of one over the other.
+Therefore, we draw on PAIR Diffusion~\cite{goel2023pair} and introduce the following two scales for content and style:

-Here, $s_1$ and $s_2$ are scales of content and style, respectively.
-We never remove content information, because style is meaningless without content.
-In this way, we can specify different intensities for style and content during the sampling process.
-To speed up the generation, we adopt the DDIM algorithm~\cite{ddim} with 50 steps.
+Here, $s_1$ and $s_2$ represent the scales for the content and style conditions, respectively.
+It is noted that we never remove content information, as without it, style information becomes meaningless.
+This way enables us to specify different intensities for style and content conditions during generation.
+To speed up the generation process, we adopt the DDIM algorithm~\cite{ddim} with 50 steps.